VipulBeriwal/Bit-Manupulation/README.md

 # Bit-Manupulation
-The repository contains several programs related o bit manupulation.
+The repository contains several programs related to bit manupulation.